View Thomas Fulton's Obituary on decaturdailydemocrat.com and share memories

 Thomas W. Fulton, 75, Decatur, passed away Friday Jan.
 17, 2020, at Adams Woodcrest in Decatur.
 He was born in Wells County June 17, 1944, to the late Oral E. and Maryann (Nash) Fulton

 Thomas worked as a truck driver and landscaper.
-He also was a member of 6236.
+He also was a member of VFW 6236.

 Among survivors are three daughters, Kristine S. Fulton, Kari Ann Fulton and Jaime (Stanley) Eaton, all of Decatur; two sisters, Dianne Elzey of Decatur and Linda (Vince) Holt of Kokomo; eight grandchildren, Adam and Lance Mathews, Jonathan, Andrea and Travis (Alyssa) Thatcher, Gavin Fulton and Stanley and Zaydrien Eaton; and eight great-grandchildren.